anantya2007-debug/Anantya_phase2/niteCTF/reverse engineering.md

 I then used radare2 to map the functions and calls.
 <img width="576" height="273" alt="Screenshot 2025-12-16 at 10 12 33 PM" src="https://github.com/user-attachments/assets/233dfded-f162-4081-b2cb-e67297939ba8" />

+I then used `afl` to list all the discovered functions, after which I saw the following.
+I started picking random functions and disassembling them.

 <img width="717" height="425" alt="Screenshot 2025-12-16 at 10 12 14 PM" src="https://github.com/user-attachments/assets/6295c062-8daa-4d3e-96b6-8cf7db4be7ce" />